soft-eng-practicum/softdev2-resources/content/student/chapter-agiledevelopment/chapter-principles/_index.md

 ---

-### Agile Modeling
+### Extreme Programming (XP)

-The most widely used agile process, originally proposed by Kent Beck
+Originally proposed by Kent Beck, and used in industry often in a hybrid format

 {{< figure src="/softdev2-resources/images/extremeprogramming.png" >}}